ggramlich26/BZ10_upgrade/README.md

 Some libraries are also added as source code.
 If you use the Arduino IDE, please move all files from the libraries/library name/src/ directly into your project directory.
 If you use Sloeber, you might have to add the library paths in the project settings: Right click your project/Properties/"C/C++ Build"/Settings.
 In the Tool Settings Tab, expand the compiler and click Include Folders.
 Add the following paths ```"${workspace_loc:/BZ10_upgrade/libraries/AsyncTCP/src}"``` and ```"${workspace_loc:/BZ10_upgrade/libraries/ESPAsyncWebServer/src}"``` under each of the three compilers.

-**Board settings:** Select NodeMCU-32S as board, Upload Protocol: Default, Flash Frequency: 40MHz, Upload Speed: 115200
+**Board settings:** You need to [install the ESP32 board for Sloeber](http://wiki.lauerbach.de/wiki/view.do?page=ESP32Entwicklungsumgebungen).
+Select NodeMCU-32S as board, Upload Protocol: Default, Flash Frequency: 40MHz, Upload Speed: 115200

 **Before building** you need to set your own Blynk auth key.
 Do so in the file "WIFI_config.h".
 Leave the " around the auth key.
 You could also enter your WiFi network SSID and password here but the method described below is preferred.
 You will additionally need to modify User_Setup.h in the TFT_eSPI library folder.
 Uncomment `#define ILI9341_DRIVER` (line 39) and make sure all other lines in this block are commented out.
 Then search for the uncommented pin definitions and change them to the following: